serey-io/serey-blockchain-node/README.md

 You can read the Serey Whitepaper at: https://serey.io/static/media/serey-white-paper-2020.ddd99c95.pdf

-# Quickstart

-Just want to get up and running quickly?
-We have pre-built docker images for your convenience.
-More details are in our [quickstart guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).

 # Building

 We strongly recommend using one of our pre-built Docker images or using Docker to build Serey.
-Both of these processes are described in the [quickstart guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).

 ## Dockerized p2p Node